World Economic League Table

 Download full document

-The latest edition of the World Economic League Table, WELT 2025, is produced by international economic forecasters, the London-based Centre for Economics and Business Research (Cebr), at a time of significant change in the world order and increasing global economic uncertainty.
-It is Cebr’s 16th annual world economic outlook report.
-The WELT tracks the size of different economies across the globe, and projects changes over the next 15 years up to 2039.
+The latest edition of the World Economic League Table, WELT 2026, is produced by international economic forecasters, the London-based Centre for Economics and Business Research (Cebr).
+It is Cebr’s 17th annual world economic outlook report.
+The WELT tracks the size of different economies across the globe, and projects changes over the next 15 years up to 2040.

 You have the opportunity to sponsor the next iteration of the WELT, allowing your firm to receive media coverage around the world.
 If that is of interest, please send an email to enquiries@cebr.com